cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{<break 1>}}
 ## Setting up Auth0
+[Auth0](https://auth0.com/docs/get-started/auth0-overview) is a cloud-based identity management service that uses `APIs` and data syncing to provide authentication and authorization services for applications.
 You can create a [trial Auth0 account](https://auth0.com/signup) that has a free tier of 7,000 active users and unlimited logins with no required credit card.